Ecodev/gims/docs/content/rule.rst

 The second application is used to compute any arbitrary values within a questionnaire.
-Typical usage would be to compute Calculations, Estimations and Ratios as done in former JMP Excel country files.
+Typical usage would be to compute Calculations, Estimations and Ratios as done in former Excel country files.

-Finally, the third application is used much later in the JMP :doc:`computing process<computing>`, after the regression step.
+Finally, the third application is used much later, after the :ref:`regression step <step4>`.
 This can be used to define that values should not be higher than 100%.
 Conceptually it could be something like: ``Other Unimproved`` =
 ``100% - Total improved - Surface water``.